AGImkeller/scaeData/README.md

 ## About

-Please see [scIGD](https://github.com/AGImkeller/scIGD) and [SingleCellAlleleExperiment](https://github.com/AGImkeller/SingleCellAlleleExperiment) for more details.
+Please consult [scIGD](https://github.com/AGImkeller/scIGD) and [SingleCellAlleleExperiment](https://github.com/AGImkeller/SingleCellAlleleExperiment) documentations for more details.

 ## Bugs and issues